The Hathor jacket from Iam Patterns

 • Lining

-• Buttoned versions: 1 cm diameter snap fasteners, 5 buttons for the version without collar and 6 for the one with a collar.
+• Buttoned versions: 1 cm diameter snap buttons, 5 buttons for the version without collar and 6 for the one with a collar.

-• Zipped versions: 1 separating zipper from 45 to 55cm depending on the versions
+• Zipped versions: 1 separating zipper from 45 to 55 cm depending on the version

-• Piped pockets: 35 cm x 25 cm of fusible interfacing
+• Piped pockets: 35 cm x 25 cm fusible interfacing

 My supplies

-For my version, I had my embroidered short-pile velvet for the outside and I decided to line it with white fleece to have a very warm version.
-I fully embrace the Santa Claus version of my Hathor with red outside and white inside 😂
+For my version, I had my embroidered short-pile velvet for the outside and I decided to line it with white fleece for a really warm version.
+I fully embrace the Santa Claus look of my Hathor with a red exterior and white inside 😂

-I chose the version with a hood to use all my embroidered velvet coupon but also because I thought it would strengthen its very quirky look.
+I chose the hooded version to use my entire coupon of embroidered velvet but also because I thought it would enhance its delightfully quirky look.

-I chose not to put pockets so as not to "disturb" the embroidery, for which I took the time to calculate the pieces so that the motifs would be best preserved in the cuts but also so that the motifs would be well aligned once the jacket was sewn.
-For this work, I used mirrored pieces on the fabric surface (and not on the fold as usual) and I traced the outlines with a water-erasable marker.
+I chose not to add pockets so as not to "disturb" the embroidery, for which I took the time to calculate the pieces so that the motifs would be as preserved as possible in the cuts and also so that the motifs would be well aligned once the jacket was sewn.
+For this work, I used mirrored pieces on the fabric surface (not on the fold as usual) and traced the outlines with my Japanese ruler using a water-erasable marker.

 I also decided to leave it without a closure.
 I will see if it bothers me in use.
-If so, I think I will opt for frogs to keep the stylistic aesthetic of the jacket.
+If it does, I think I will opt for frogs to keep the jacket’s stylistic aesthetic.

 Technical points

-I would say the biggest technical point of Hathor (if you are not used to it) is managing the "3D vision" of the lining.
-Indeed, you have to sew some parts of Hathor inside out (notably the armholes) then turn it right side out (as you do with a pouch or a basket).
-This can be confusing when it is the first time you tackle a lining; however, if you follow the booklet instructions well, it poses no problem.
+I would say the biggest technical point of Hathor (if you’re not used to it) is managing the "3D vision" of the lining.
+Indeed, you have to sew some parts of Hathor inside out (notably the armholes) and then turn it right side out (like you do with a pouch or basket).
+This can be confusing the first time you tackle a lining; however, if you carefully follow the booklet instructions, it poses no problem.

-Another difficulty can be the fabric thicknesses depending on your choice.
+Another difficulty can be the fabric thickness depending on your choice.
 Indeed, I chose fleece and thick short-pile velvet.
-This creates a "good thickness" especially when passing the hood.
-The workshop machines handle this type of thickness without problem but keep it in mind if you have a machine with a "small" motor that does not like thicknesses much.
+This creates a "good thickness," especially when passing the hood.
+The workshop machines handle this kind of thickness without problem, but keep it in mind if you have a machine with a "small" motor that doesn’t like thick layers.

-For the rest, the technical points will depend on the choice of Hathor options: installing the zipper, snaps, piped pockets...
-It's up to you to play with them!
+For the rest, the technical points will depend on the options you choose for Hathor: installing the zipper, snaps, piped pockets...
+It’s up to you to play with them!

 I overlocked all the short-pile velvet pieces.